BCDevOps/devops-platform-workshops/101_materials/OCP101-eventbrite-description.md

-**Description**
+> eventbrite descriptions have been moved to ms teams ocp 101 training team **Description**

 A two-day Exchange Lab course on OpenShift, introductory concepts of building &amp; deploying apps to the platform, and Exchange Lab specific patterns.